 History of UCLA TFT

-The UCLA School of Theater, Film and Television (UCLA TFT) is a world renown creative force whose students, faculty, and alumni not only showcase their art globally at premier festivals and research conferences, but win awards that span every medium, platform and discipline.
+The UCLA School of Theater, Film and Television (UCLA TFT) is a world renowned creative force whose students, faculty and alumni not only showcase their art globally at premier festivals and research conferences, but win awards that span every medium, platform and discipline.
 The world looks to our School for talent, thought leadership and cutting-edge research.

 The School began at UCLA as the Theater Arts Department in 1947.
-William Melnitz, a German theater director émigré who had worked with the legendary Max Reinhardt, became its chair.
-In 1961, the department was renamed the UCLA College of Fine Arts.
-Melnitz became the founding dean, with drama critic and film producer Kenneth Macgowan named as chair of its Department of Theater Arts.
-For its first two years the department offered undergraduate study across three divisions: Theater, Motion Pictures, and Radio.
+Film producer Kenneth Macgowan (Little Women, 1933; Becky Sharp, 1935) was its first chair.
+One of his initial hires was William Melnitz, a German theater director émigré who had worked with the legendary Max Reinhardt, and who became the department's chair in 1953.
+In 1960 the department became part of the UCLA College of Fine Arts; Melnitz was its founding dean.
+For its first two years the department offered undergraduate study across three divisions: Theater, Motion Pictures and Radio.
 Developed in cooperation with the Academy of Motion Picture Arts and Sciences, the four major radio broadcasting networks in Hollywood, and the Associated Committee on Television, this arrangement marked the first time a leading university had brought together these distinct subjects under a single administration.
 It remains groundbreaking.

 In 1987 the College of Fine Arts was dissolved, and in 1990 the School of Theater, Film and Television was created with eminent film, television and Broadway director Gilbert Cates as its founding dean.
 Dean Cates set out to create a professional conservatory environment within UCLA, which by then was a dominant research university.
 With his guidance, new faculty were hired, curriculum was expanded and direct outreach to the entertainment industry was markedly increased.

 This comes at a time of incredible change and transformation to the entertainment and performing arts industries and the disciplines that UCLA TFT serves.
 Embracing this change and our place as a leader in a globalized and digitalized world is an appropriately evolutionary step for the School and, in fact, as its exciting history and story makes clear, such an interdisciplinary approach is inherently in UCLA TFT’s DNA.